Different Statistical Behaviors of Orbits: Applications: proofs of Corollary , Corollary and Corollary

-{\bf Acknowledgements. } The authors are grateful to Prof. Yu Huang, Wenxiang Sun and Xiaoyi Wang for their numerous remarks and fruitful discussions.
-The research of X. Tian was supported by National Natural Science Foundation of China (grant no. 11671093).
+\textbf{Acknowledgements.} The authors are grateful to Prof. Yu Huang, Wenxiang Sun and Xiaoyi Wang for their numerous remarks and fruitful discussions.
+The authors are supported by NSFC No. 12471182 and Natural Science Foundation of Shanghai No. 23ZR1405800.